Best Compression Socks of 2024

 The most common medical compression socks have graduated compression, meaning the compression, or squeeze level, is higher around the ankle and less around the calf.
 This helps promote blood flow upward, reducing the pooling of liquids in the lower leg veins that can increase the risk of swelling, varicose veins, or blood clots (3).
 Using compression socks during periods of immobility, such as after surgery, can also help reduce the risk of developing a blood clot by improving blood return up the leg veins and reducing blood pooling in the lower legs.

 Compression socks are frequently used in several non-athletic settings to improve blood flow and prevent swelling.
 They are very popular among healthcare and food service workers and others who spend long hours on their feet.
 Women also use them during pregnancy, and many people travel in compression socks on long flights.
-Socks like the Swiftwick Aspire Twelve are comfortable enough to wear all day.
+Socks like the Rockay Vigor Compression Socks are comfortable enough to wear all day in a casual or work setting.

-Anyone with problems with the arteries in their legs, an active infection, open wounds, or health conditions that decrease sensation in the legs and feet should consult a healthcare practitioner before using any type of compression sock or sleeve, as they could make symptoms worse and cause serious complications.
+Anyone with problems with the arteries in their legs, an active infection, open wounds, or health conditions that decrease sensation in the legs and feet should consult a healthcare practitioner before using any compression sock or sleeve, as they could worsen symptoms and cause serious complications.
 When in doubt, check in with your provider before slipping on your compressive gear.

 Level of Compression

-Compression levels are graded on a scale that typically ranges from mild to extra firm, or light to heavy in some cases.
-The degree of compression is measured in millimeters of mercury (mmHg), a standard measurement used to determine the pressure of fluids.
+Compression levels are graded on a scale that typically ranges from mild to extra firm or light to heavy in some cases.
+The degree of compression is measured in millimeters of mercury (mmHg), a standard measurement used to determine fluid pressure.

-Compression socks are rated class I to IV, with class I being mild support between 15 to 20 mmHg, and class IV providing extra firm support at greater than 40 mmHg.
+Compression socks are rated class I to IV, with class I providing mild support between 15 and 20 mmHg and class IV providing extra firm support at greater than 40 mmHg.
 Class III and IV support, which provides compression greater than 30 mmHg, is reserved for more significant medical conditions like lymphedema, severe varicose veins, or treatment of swelling and vein problems after a blood clot or blood vessel surgeries.
-Vascular specialists prescribe these for specific uses, and they have no utility in day-to-day or sports use.
+Vascular specialists prescribe these for specific uses, which have no utility in day-to-day or sports use.

 Materials